-- Be all the more suspicious if the lender or intermediary asks that you first pay of a sum of money intended to cover certain costs before issuing the loan.
+- Be all the more suspicious if the lender asks that you first pay a sum of money intended to cover certain costs before issuing the loan.
 The justifications given for such a payment can vary: they may be called an insurance premium with a view to insuring the lender against default on the loan, dossier fees, authentication costs, administrative costs, etc. These costs are purely fictitious.
-Once the money has been paid, the “lender” or “intermediary” disappears and the victim never recovers the money transferred.
+Once the money has been paid, the 'lender' disappears and the victim never recovers the money transferred.

 - Find out whether the lender has the requisite authorization.
 Via the search engine on the website of the FSMA, you can easily determine whether the person has the requisite authorization or registration.
 Persons without an authorization or registration may not offer you credit.

 - Consider doing a search for the person using the customary search engines.
 You may find testimonials by people who have already been approached by him or her.
 But be alert, as sometimes these are falsely positive testimonials posted by the lenders themselves in order to gain the confidence of investors.